isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     }

-So a `Balancer` must supply at least thee operations on a tree `Node`, but we are not yet ready to specify detailed semantics because a new kind of balanced tree might requre more operations and the precise general semantics for all nodes is hard to pin down in the early stages of design.
+So a `Balancer` must supply at least thee operations on a tree `Node`, but we are not yet ready to specify detailed semantics because a new kind of balanced tree might require more operations and the precise general semantics for all nodes is hard to pin down in the early stages of design.

 A "concept" that is incomplete or without a well-specified semantics can still be useful.